 What Clarifying This Actually Resolved

-Once the homeowner I mentioned understood that the credit would reduce their actual tax bill rather than arrive as a separate payment, they adjusted their financial planning accordingly, working with their tax preparer to confirm how much of the credit they could genuinely use given their specific tax liability for that year, rather than continuing to budget around a misunderstanding of how this benefit actually works in practice.
+Once homeowners in this exact situation understand that the credit reduces their tax bill rather than arriving as a separate payment, their financial planning tends to shift fast — often involving a call to their tax preparer to pin down exactly how much of the credit they can use given their specific liability for that year.
+That’s a far sturdier foundation than budgeting around a mechanism you’ve misunderstood from the start.

 Are you trying to understand how this credit would apply to your specific situation?
 Describe your circumstances and I can help you think through what questions would be worth raising with a tax professional before you finalize your decision.